Videos

 Watch on YouTube

-How-To: user-defined custom properties
+How-To: User-defined custom properties

 Hackolade Studio is shipped with standard properties displayed in the Properties Pane.
 These properties are specific to each object in a data model.
 They are specific for each target technology, and can even be different for each data type.